Fcharan/WinlatorMali/README.md

 # Installation

-1. Download and install the APK
+1. Download and install the APK From https://github.com/Fcharan/WinlatorMali/releases
 2. Launch the app and wait for the installation process to finish

 ----